lumotist/backend/README.md

 	    "detail": "Invalid token."
 	}

+### Delete
+Performing a POST request with the users token in the **headers** will delete that user and the auth token.
+Example POST request **(headers)**:

+	{
+	    "Authorization": "Token 2427f839b8a07d89147375921f75444094d38c05"
+	}

+Example successful response:

+	{
+	    "success": true,
+	}

+Example error response:

+	{
+	    "detail": "Invalid token."
+	}

 ### Permissions
 Whenever using a endpoint that needs authentication, add the auth token in the **headers**.